 Dry Lubricants

 Molybdenum disulphide (MoS2) in various formulations is the most extensively used lubricant.
 It possesses excellent anti-galling properties and low friction.
 In vacuum MoS2 performs even better than in air because there is no oxidation.
-Also, MoS2 will withstand over 1000C in vacuum before it sublimes.
+Also, MoS2 can withstand over 1000C in vacuum before it sublimes.

 Application of MoS2 can be by a number of means;